shay360/wp-tdt/README.md

 > this process will create a new tdt.config.json file

-Set the the support use `tdt support` and follow the instructions
+Set the theme support use `tdt support` and follow the instructions

 > this process will set the new data and minify the final json config file.